 Then there’s confidence that I’m making the right choice about how to implement something, in terms of good abstractions and design and things like that.
 That’s more inside of me.

-learning is not so much about just having more ideas, but having seen patterns and having seen how things play out, to then feel confident, like “I know this will go well enough.”
+learning is not so much about just having more ideas, it’s about recognizing patterns and observing how things play out

 I think that’s actually one of the most challenging parts of building confidence.
 I love to talk about risk, and knowing something is only so important, and therefore, I’ve put enough effort into it to do enough work or to do the right-enough thing for the level of importance.
 Or knowing that this is a critical system, and I’m going to do more things to be more confident.